I started this site way back in the early 2000's as a way of sharing my progress in online marketing.

 I learned online marketing skills the hard way, pre-Google, pre-YouTube, through trial and error, testing and improvement, long nights and strong coffee.

+Since then, the challenges have changed.
 Once, building websites was hard, but traffic was easy and cheap.
 Now it's the other way round.

 That's where I come in.

 I help people selling digital products in competitive marketplaces to build simple, scaleable campaigns that turn traffic into customers at scale.

 I don't have some marketing super-power, but I do have two pretty-good-powers which I combine to get consistent results.

 Pretty-good Power #1 – An obsessive interest in customer psychology.

 If there's one thing I know about people, it's that they're as illogical as Dr Spock says they are.
 But they're predictable once you start to understand their motivations.

 Hanging around creatives and copywriters in agencies for a decade taught me that campaigns that work on these motivations are successful, whilst campaigns that look clever and win awards rarely do.